gvwilson/teachtogether.tech/_chapters_en/theory.md

 class, with actual learners, in order to find out how well they balance the different forces in play.

-Doing this is called .
+Doing this is called [instructional design](#g:instructional-design).
 If educational psychology is the science, instructional design is the engineering.
 For example, there are good reasons to believe that children will learn how to read best by starting with the sounds of letters and working up to words.
 However, there are equally good reasons to believe that children will learn best if they are taught to recognize entire simple words like "open" and "stop", so that they can start using their knowledge sooner.

 The first approach is called "phonics", and the second, "whole language".
 The whole language approach may seem upside down, but more